 As students make the transition from high school to college, it is important to recognize the significant differences between the two education levels.

 While they are not guaranteed an education at a college, students cannot be discriminated against.
 Colleges are not obligated to screen or evaluate students for possible disabilities.
-Students are responsible for providing documentation to the College’s disability support specialists, and colleges must provide “reasonable accommodations” to students with disabilities.
+Students are responsible for providing documentation, when requested, to the College’s disability support specialists, and colleges must provide reasonable accommodations to students with disabilities.